telepresenceio/telepresence/docs/reference/proxying.md

     --run python3 -m http.server 8080
 ```

+Note that you can't expose ports <1024 on clusters that don't support running images as `root`.
+This limitation is the default on OpenShift.

 ### Networking access to the cluster

 The locally running process wrapped by `telepresence` has access to everything that a normal Kubernetes pod would have access to.